-2007 Cochrane (28) Little evidence to support the use of editorial peer review as a mechanism to ensure quality of biomedical research

-2010 PLoS One (48): A Multilevel Meta-Analysis of Inter-Rater Reliability studies - mean ICC/r2 = .34, mean Cohen's Kappa = .17)

-2012 HAND (37): A systematic review of peer review for scientific manuscripts.
-Ethics of peer review, different versions of peer review, criteria that peer reviewers are looking for when they analyze manuscripts

-2015 J Clin Epidemiol (18): little to no effect of the intervention(s) of training of peer reviewers.
-However, small number of studies, not able to draw any meaningful conclusions from the results. (teaching lasted - 4hours to semester)
+- 2007 Cochrane (28) Little evidence to support the use of editorial peer review as a mechanism to ensure quality of biomedical research - 2010 PLoS One (48): A Multilevel Meta-Analysis of Inter-Rater Reliability studies mean ICC/r2 = .34, mean Cohen's Kappa = .17) - 2012 HAND (37): A systematic review of peer review for scientific manuscripts.
+Ethics of peer review, different versions of peer review, criteria that peer reviewers are looking for when they analyze manuscripts - 2015 J Clin Epidemiol (18): little to no effect of the intervention(s) of training of peer reviewers.
+However, small number of studies, not able to draw any meaningful conclusions from the results.

-PEERE Plan
+PEERE Objective